 Well construction details forms will be used as necessary for this project.
 Well construction and installation are entered into the field logbook and later added to a well construction detail form.
-Copies of the well construction details forms will be provided to the SMO and GIS organizations in order for the information to be added to Paducah OREIS and PEGASIS.
-An example of a completed well construction detail form can be found in CP4-ES-0069, Monitoring Well and Associated Infrastructure Installation.
+Copies of the well

 10.7 DATA AND DATA RECORDS TRANSMITTALS